NFL Rumors: Colin Kaepernick, Le’Veon Bell Could Be Headed To Oakland Raiders As Jon Gruden Overhauls Roster

 — Rickey Smiley (@RickeySmiley) January 23, 2018

-If the Oakland Raiders were to sign Colin Kaepernick, it could neutralize one of the common worries about the former Super Bowl starter’s return to the NFL — this his national anthem protest had teams too afraid to sign him.
+If the Oakland Raiders were to sign Colin Kaepernick, it could neutralize one of the common worries about the former Super Bowl starter’s return to the NFL — his national anthem protest had teams too afraid to sign him.
 The Raiders have had their share of players demonstrating during the national anthem, including Marshawn Lynch, and the city of Oakland has been more receptive to Kaepernick’s cause than other potential destinations.